Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Examining the Envisioning Gap in Three LLM Interfaces

 \subsubsection{Capability Gap}

-Cursor's first way of showcasing what tasks are available within the system is through a set of example files when you first open the editor.
-Each of these files is named after a possible task, and the comments of the file give instructions regarding what keyboard shortcuts and prompt to use to complete the goal.
+Cursor's first way of showcasing what tasks are available within the system is through a set of example files when a user first opens the editor.
+Each of these files is named after a possible task, and the comments in the file give instructions regarding what keyboard shortcuts and prompt to use to complete the goal.
 Similar to ChatGPT, though, since these tasks are high-level (i.e., ``fix a bug,'' ``explain code''), they are not helpful for more specific planning of goals and intentions.
-When interacting with code across the various panels of the interface -- including the code editor and the chat interface on the right-hand side -- the tooltip shows both what actions can be taken with an LLM as well as how to establish context.
-For instance, highlighting text within a code editor gives users the option to either add the code to the right hand chat interface or edit directly with a prompt.
+When interacting with code across the various panels of the interface -- including the code editor and the chat interface on the right-hand side -- the tooltip shows both what actions can be taken with an LLM and how to establish context.
+For instance, highlighting text within a code editor gives users the option to either add the code to the right-hand chat interface or edit directly with a prompt.
 Likewise, inside of the chat interface, buttons appear for users to reference a file or change the scope of the user's question within a prompt.